sanjana3014/Masters-Dissertation/README.md

-# PCOS Detection Using CBAM-Enhanced ResNet50
+# Attention-Based Deep Learning for PCOS Classification Using Ultrasound Images

 ## Overview
-This repository contains the code and documentation for my Master's dissertation, titled **"Detection of Polycystic Ovarian Syndrome Using CBAM and ResNet50"**.
+This repository contains the code and documentation for my Master's dissertation, titled **"Attention-Based Deep Learning for PCOS Classification Using Ultrasound Images"**.
 The project focuses on accurately classifying PCOS and Non-PCOS ultrasound images using a deep learning-based approach enhanced with CBAM (Convolutional Block Attention Module).

 ---